CrossRealms/Splunk-Cyences-App-for-Splunk/docs/configuration.md

 ## **Cyences Email Settings for Alerts**

-TODO: review once

-The configuration process for Cyences email alert settings consist of three components.

-1. Send Digest Email - sent once a day, contains all alerts triggered in 24 hours (default - medium and high severity only; users can customize settings), only applicable to the alert that's being configured (add screenshot). **Note** Maximum of 15 notable events per alert & if there are more than 10 alerts triggered than users will receive digest emails in parts (1, 2, etc.).

-2. Cyences Action - Send Email - users won’t have to manually configure their email for every Cyences alert.
-They’ll be able to add their email address for each alert from a single source (Cyences Configuration page).

-3. Cyences Action - Send Email - Default/Common Configuration - Cyences configuration page to get all emails (default - critical severity; users can customize severity levels).
-If you want to override the settings for a particular alert, go to the individual alert and remove your email address from the Cyences Action - Send Email Exclude Recipients section.
-Add email address to Include Additional Recipients if you only want to receive emails for a specific alert.
-Mention disable email option.

 Up until Cyences 2.3.0, users have been able to set up an email notification for alerts via Splunk's default method, even with regular Splunk use-cases.
 This is not always a good idea as some alerts may contain a lot of false positives which leads to a lot of unnecessary noise.
 Additionally, not every alert needs to be immediately received via email.

 Cyences 3.0.0 introduces two new email settings: